 This is made more likely by them having:

 - safe relationships with family, community and culture

 - plans for education, training or employment

-- access to safe and stable accommodation, financial support, and health and community services
+- access to safe and stable accommodation, financial support, health services and community services

 - knowledge of who to contact for assistance.

-In 2018, legislative amendments were made to the Child Protection Act 1999 (the Act) to strengthen support for the transition of young people in care to adulthood due to:
+In 2018, legislative amendments were made to the Child Protection Act 1999 to strengthen support for the transition of young people in care to adulthood due to:

 - the recognition that it is a community norm for most young people to need support well beyond their 18th birthday

 - the understanding that young people are still very much developing into their mid-twenties.

 Child Safety actively supports a young person from age 15 in preparing for adulthood and the end of their child protection order.